top of page

 Dharon Shinwell UK counsellor and clinical hypnotherapist

-Having dedicated years to a career in therapy and having gained a deep well of knowledge in Solution-Focused Therapy and Clinical Hypnotherapy, I realise that the challenge of finding the right therapeutic options for you can be daunting.
+Having dedicated years to a career in therapy and having gained a deep well of knowledge in Solution-Focused Therapy and Clinical Hypnotherapy, I realise that the challenge of finding your perfect therapist can be daunting.
 In these modern times, an array of therapeutic methods exist, making the first steps feel bewildering.
 Within this article I offer essential tips for choosing the right therapy.
 I'll shed light on a selection of most common therapeutic approaches within the United Kingdom.

 When considering accessing talking therapies, there are several factors to consider.